StephanieArgy/StephanieArgy.github.io/now.md

 * A non-fiction account of the final eleven days of my mother's life.

-* "Urban Bird" - A short story about the inventer of the pigeon.
+* "Urban Bird" - A short story about pigeons.

 * *The Mesopotamia* - A series of short fiction pieces set in a 1920s Chicago movie palace, to be presented online in the form of an interactive website.